 All visitors to the school are expected to report themselves to the Security Officer.
-Upon registration into the Visitor's Log Book, a Visitors Card will be given to be worn.
+Upon registration into the Visitor's Log Book, a Visitors Badge will be issued.
+The same must be worn during their stay on campus and return before leaving school.
 Visitors are requested to make an appointment to see any member of staff.
 Casual visitors / friends of students are not welcome on the school ground for safety reasons.
-If there is genuine reason to communicate with such a visitor, the student must bring an explanatory parent note and present it to the Principal in the morning.
-After the Principal's approval, a meeting can be arranged in the reception area only at recess and / or lunch time.